reframejs/reframe/helpers/wildcard-api/examples.md

 };
 ~~~

-Since getTodos is basically publicly exposed, all arguments are unsafe and
-we need to make to.
-In general with Wildcard, the paramters can have arbitrary values.
-Note that we need the line `if( ! [true, false].includes(completed) ) return;`
+Note that we need the line `if( ! [true, false].includes(completed) ) return;` because
+Wildcard publicly exposes `getTodos`.
+This means that the the parameter can take any arbitrary value and we need to make sure
+that the argument we get are what we expect.

+> Paramters can have arbitrary values and always need to be validated.

-Now let's imagine that we want to show the
+Now let's imagine that we want to sort the completed todos views by the .

+For that purpose, we add a second parameter `orderBy`:

 ~~~diff
 endpoints.getTodos = async ({completed, orderBy='created_at'}) => {